 The Sabbath school carries a substantial part of the financial support of the worldwide program of Seventh-day Adventists.
 The major percentage of the offerings given in some countries for the advancement of the gospel in the world field is given by the Sabbath schools.
-It is one of the responsibilities of every Sabbath school superintendent to make himself conversant with the promotion plans of the mission program and to learn how to present effectively the needs of the mission fields.
+It is one of the responsibilities of every Sabbath school superintendent to make himself conversant with the promotion plans of the mission program.
 He should seek to lead his school in such sacrificial giving as will enlist their wholehearted support of our world mission and thus meet the financial goals of the Sabbath school.

-The Assistant Superintendent.-One or more assistant superintendents should be elected to assist the general superintendent or to take charge of the Sabbath school in his absence.
-Assistant superintendents may be called upon occasionally to lead in Sabbath school sessions.
-It must be remembered that as a general rule this responsibility rests upon the superintendent.
-Specific duties in the school may be assigned to the assistants: following up missing members, caring for visitors, providing for the missions exercise, seeing that substitute teachers are provided when vacancies occur in classes, sponsoring branch Sabbath schools, and any other responsibilities in which the superintendent needs assistance in carrying out the Sabbath school program promptly and efficiently.
+The Assistant Superintendent. - One or more assistant superintendents should be elected to assist the superintendent.
+The first two assistants are the assistant superintendent for evangelism and the assistant superintendent for membership.
+Additional assistants may also be elected as required.
+Other specific duties in the school should be assigned to the assistants: caring for visitors, providing for the weekly missions emphasis, seeing that substitute teachers are provided when vacancies occur in classes, and any other responsibilities in which the superintendent needs assistance in carrying out the Sabbath school program promptly and efficiently.

-The Secretary.-There is perhaps no office in the Sabbath school where faithfulness, accuracy, and Christian courtesy are more necessary than in the work of the secretary.
+The Secretary. - There is perhaps no office in the Sabbath school where faithfulness, accuracy, and Christian courtesy are more necessary than in the work of the secretary.
 Next to that of the superintendent, no position in the Sabbath school offers a greater variety of opportunities for useful service.
-The secretary becomes one of the superintendent's chief helpers.
+The secretary becomes one of the superintendent's chief helpers, and serves also as secretary of the adult division.
 By faithfulness and careful attention to details he enables the superintendent to keep his finger on the pulse of the entire school.